WHAT’D TOM SAY AGAIN?

 It’s June 30 today, and although we’re still not in MEMPHIS, we are yet IN JUNE

-Here’s a June-full playlist with some of the greatest swinging folks who obviously loved to spend their times in Memphis during month #6 of the year: MEMPHIS IN JUNE – Playlist Lovely Ginnie Powell once again, lazy Julie London, the … Continue reading →
+Here’s a June-full 😉 playlist with some of the greatest swinging folks who obviously loved to spend their times in Memphis during month #6 of the year: MEMPHIS IN JUNE – Playlist Lovely Ginnie Powell once again, lazy Julie London, … Continue reading →

 Since we’re still in JUNE, here’s Barney Bigard …